Insights Payroll

 The consequences of a failed SIF compound quickly.

-Day 60 onward.
-MoHRE blocks the issuance of new work permits for the establishment.
+Day 5 onward.
+Issuance of new work permits is suspended.
 Hiring freezes.
-Visa renewals for existing staff often still proceed, but new visas stop.
+Renewals for existing staff often still proceed, but new permits stop.

 A single missed cycle does not have to escalate this far — but treating the SIF as low-priority operational admin is how it does.